 Don’t ignore the second largest search engine: YouTube (Part 1)

-Did you know that YouTube is the second most popular search engine?
-If you or your church wants to be found online, you need a YouTube account, a noteworthy channel...
+If you or your church wants to be found online, you need a YouTube account, a noteworthy channel and some optimization basics.
 Read More

 Common elements in viral videos

-Viral video is like the lottery.
-The winners are few and the dreamers are countless.
-However, with viral videos, many factors can increase the odds of winning.
-Learn them all...
+Having a video go viral is like winning the lottery: The winners are few, and the dreamers countless.
+Learn about the factors that can increase your chances of succeeding.
 Read More

 Let’s talk audio and video in PowerPoint